 Who should parents contact for more information about St. Richard’s?

 We would love the opportunity to share the St. Richard’s community and learning experience with you!
-Please contact Cherie Bowen, Head of Early Childhood and Lower Division and Director of Admissions, at 317-926-0425 or click here to schedule a personalized tour.
+Please contact Kim Napier, Director of Admissions and Enrollment Management, at 317-926-0425 or click here to schedule a personalized tour.